awestruct/awestruct.github.io/helpers/google_analytics.md

 Property | Description |
 ---------|----------------------------------------------------------|
-google_analytics | The identifier for your Google Analytics profile |
+google_analytics | The identifier for your Google Analytics site tracking |

-## Use the extension
+## Use the helper

-On pages you wish to track with Google Analytics, simply use the `google_analytics` helper.
-Typically this may be done in the lowest-level layout, such as `base.html.haml`

-    %body
-      ~ content
+Typically in a core HTML layout, simply invoke the helper

     = google_analytics